 Protecting and saving elephants in Sri Lanka

 Julie Marshman recently spent 2 weeks volunteering on a fantastic project in Sri Lanka.
+Unlike many volunteer options in this stunning country, this is not a volunteer in Sri Lanka elephant orpahange project – it is all about keeping elephants in the wild where they belong.
 The aim of this projects is saving elephants in the wild and protecting them for future generations.
 It is a project that has captured the imaginations of many volunteers, and Julie tells us below why she fell in love with it.

 To find out more about following in Julie’s footsteps and saving elephants, check out the elephant conservation in Sri Lanka web page.